 Jeanne d’Arc by Albert Lynch, engraving from Figaro Illustre magazine, 1903, public domain

-Sources and inspiration:
+Sources and Inspiration:

 Castor, Helen.
 Joan of Arc: A History.
 London: Faber & Faber, 2014

-~ Ordinary Philosophy and its Traveling Philosophy / History of Ideas series is a labor of love and ad-free, supported by patrons and readers like you.
-Please offer your support today!
+~ Ordinary Philosophy is a labor of love and ad-free, supported by patrons and readers like you.
+Any support you can offer will be deeply appreciated!